omaroman/useragentcheck/readme.md

 ## Sample application

-a sample demo is part of the distribution
+two sample demos are part of the distribution

 ## Credits